BrivsGars/MiaVoiceArtisAizkraukle/README.md

-# Mia Voice is a smart home interface for voice controlled devices that a paralyzed person can controlU.
-For more about this.. http://artissvoks.wixsite.com/centrs4?lang=en
+# Mia Voice is a smart home interface for voice controlled devices that a paralyzed person can control.

   # Why Do We Need It?